arian0zen/QueryWhisperer/README.md

 ## Installation

 1. Clone the repository and then `npm i` in both backend and frontene.
-2. Then navigate to frontend.
+2. Then navigate to backend.
 3. Run `npm run dev` to concurrently start the client and server.
 4. Update the API URL in the frontend components `UploadComponent.jsx` and `QnaComponent.jsx` to `localhost:5000`.
 5. Update the CORS allow origin in `backend/app.js` to `"localhost:3000"`.